LineageOS/lineage_wiki/_includes/templates/device_build.md

 ### Extract proprietary blobs

+{% include note.html content="This step requires to have a device already running the latest LineageOS, based on the branch you wish to build for.
+If you don't have access to such device, refer to [Extracting proprietary blobs from installable zip](extracting_blobs_from_zips.html)" %}

 Now ensure your {{ site.data.devices[page.device].name }} is connected to your computer via the USB cable, with ADB and root enabled, and that you are in the
 `~/android/system/device/{{site.data.devices[page.device].vendor_short}}/{{site.data.devices[page.device].codename}}` folder.
 Then run the `extract-files.sh` script:

 ```
 $ ./extract-files.sh
 ```

-{% include note.html content="For this script to function properly, the device should have the latest LineageOS installed, based on the branch you wish to build." %}

 The blobs should be pulled into the `~/android/system/vendor/{{site.data.devices[page.device].vendor_short}}` folder.
 If you see "command not found" errors, `adb` may need to be placed in `~/bin`.